Elemend/Vein-Miner-Unified/README.md

 https://www.twitter.com/Aeldrion

 # The 1.17-Version was tested in the full 1.17-release
-# The new blocks are not working to be veinmined just yet though.
+# There will be no Version for 1.18 and following
 __________________________________________________________________________________________________